sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 **Deadline and Appointments**

-The deadline to submit your headshot, acting resume, and request an appointment is January 30, 2024 by noon PT, via this [submission form](https://docs.google.com/forms/d/e/1FAIpQLSdx6lDBdGfKoFoPp54FqDbyPyj1b3K2Z7FGv9qgaJ8p78PwJg/viewform).
+The deadline to submit your headshot, acting resume, and request an appointment is **January 30, 2024 by 12 noon PT**, via this [submission form](https://docs.google.com/forms/d/e/1FAIpQLSdx6lDBdGfKoFoPp54FqDbyPyj1b3K2Z7FGv9qgaJ8p78PwJg/viewform).
 Audition slots will be 10-15 minutes each.

 **Contract**